-Ciku (Manilkara sp.), a tropical fruit also known as sapodilla, belongs to the family Sapotaceae.
-Various species of Manilkara are grown and used worldwide for different purposes.
-The species most popular for its fruit in Singapore and Southeast Asia is the Manilkara zapota.
-This was also called Manilkara achras, Achras zapota or Nispero achras, a derivative of the Greek word achras for the Pear tree, because of the fruit's semblance to a pear.
+Ciku (Manilkara zapota), a tropical fruit tree also commonly known as sapodilla, belongs to the family Sapotaceae.
+Various species are grown and used worldwide for different purposes.1 Due to the fruit’s resemblance to a pear, it was also called Manilkara achras, Achras zapota or Nispero achras, a derivative of the Greek word achras for the pear tree.2

 Origins and distribution

-The ciku tree is evergreen, has a conical crown and can grow up to 30 m in height.
-Its bark is light-grey and becomes fissured with age.
-The plant with all its parts has a white latex.
-Young twigs of the plant are covered in a woolly layer.
+The ciku tree is evergreen.
+It has a conical crown, and can grow up to 30 m in height.
+Its bark is light grey and becomes fissured with age.
+All parts of the plant have a white latex.
+The young twigs are covered in a woolly layer.
 Its leaves are spirally arranged, dark green and pointed.
-It has a stalk measuring between one to three cm.
-Ciku flowers are white, fragrant, solitary and bisexual.
+It has a stalk measuring between 1 and 3 cm.
+The flowers are white, fragrant, solitary and bisexual.
 They have six free sepals in two whorls on the outside.
-The petals are joined in a corolla tube with six lobes and six stamens and six staminodes.
-The ovary is superior and it has a single style.
-The flowers remain open even at night.
-The major flowering period for sapodilla in Singapore is in the month of May.
-Ciku fruits are brown, round or oblong, with a thin skin.
-The flesh is sweet, soft and reddish-brown.
-The fruits have very few seeds in them that are hard, black, elongated, flattened and shiny.
+The petals are joined in a corolla tube with six lobes, six stamens and six staminodes.10 The ovary is superior and it has a single style.11

 Naidu Ratnala Thulaja